Hospital accreditation

 Hospital accreditation has been defined as “A self-assessment and external peer assessment process used by health care organizations to accurately assess their level of performance in relation to established standards and to implement ways to continuously improve”.
-Critically, accreditation is not just about standard-setting: there are analytical, counseling and self-improvement dimensions to the process.
+Critically, accreditation is about standard-setting and the analytical, counseling and self-improvement dimensions to the process.
 There are parallel issues in evidence-based medicine, quality assurance and medical ethics (see below), and the reduction of medical error is a key role of the accreditation process.
 Hospital accreditation is therefore one component in the maintenance of patient safety.
 However, there is limited and contested evidence supporting the effectiveness of accreditation programs.

 Background

-Hospitals and healthcare services are vital components of any well-ordered and humane society, and will indisputably be the recipients of societal resources.
-That hospitals should be places of safety, not only for patients but also for the staff and for the general public, is of the greatest importance.
-Quality of hospitals and healthcare services is also of great interest to many other bodies, including governments, NGOs targeting healthcare and social welfare, professional organisations representing doctors, patient organisations, shareholders of companies providing healthcare services, etc. However, accreditation schemes are not the same thing as government-controlled initiatives set up to assess healthcare providers with only governmental objectives in mind - ideally, the functioning and finance of hospital accreditation schemes should be independent of governmental control.
+Hospitals and healthcare services are components of society particularly prone to being the recipients of societal resources.
+Hospitals are typically places of safety for patients, the staff, and the general public.
+Quality of hospitals and healthcare services is of great interest to many other bodies, including governments, NGOs targeting healthcare and social welfare, professional organizations representing doctors, patient organizations, and shareholders of companies providing healthcare services.
+Accreditation schemes are not the same thing as government-controlled initiatives set up to assess healthcare providers with only governmental objectives in mind - typically, the functioning and finance of hospital accreditation schemes should be independent of governmental control.

 How quality is maintained and improved in hospitals and healthcare services is the subject of much debate.
 Hospital surveying and accreditation is one recognised means by which this can be achieved.

 It is not just an issue of hospital quality.
 There are financial factors as well.
 For example, in the USA, up until recently the Joint Commission exercised a de facto veto over whether or not US hospitals and other health providers were able to participate, and therefore earn from, the Medicare and Medicaid programs.
 This situation has changed in recent years.